saikitjk/JobFinder/README.md

-## Project-2 : Job Finder
+# Project-2 : Job Finder

-Team:
+# Team Members :
 * Pratyusha     : Fontend & Backend
 * Gauri Khandke : Backend & Backend
-* Robeil        : Frontend
+* Robeil Aregawi: Frontend
 * Jason Kwong   : Backend & Backend
 * Baldeep Kang  : Backend & Backend

+# User Story

+As a Full Stuck Web Developer who is looking and applying up to 10 Application per day.

+We decide to make it simply and effective by providing this web site.

+This website will provide you all the Jobs that you are looking for according to your input.

+This app is created to give service to the job seekers who is looking for their dream Jobs and

+for the recruiters to post their Jobs and to connect with their future employees.

+#  Description

+The user will land on the login page, if the user doesn't have existing account, the sign up

+link will navigate to sign up page to create free account.
+After signing up the user can able to

+search their desire job if their are seeking a Job or post a Job If their are recruiters.

+For security purpose the use user can logout.

 * ![2020-09-23 (10)](https://user-images.githubusercontent.com/65261399/94196230-ed544c00-fe68-11ea-80d4-d8eea1c86aef.png)